vyfuk/web-docker/README.md

 ```

 2. Clone the repository `git clone --recurse-submodules ...`
+3. Run `git config core.fileMode false` to suppers chmod being a change.

-3. Run `docker-compose up` it takes more than 500s.
+4. Run `docker-compose up` it takes more than 500s.
-4. Done.
+5. Done.